vacing/linkCtrlUpperPc/README.md

 Instructrion
 -----------
-    There only the source code of my project, and it was ognized by pocket.
+    There are only the source code of my project, and it was ognized by pocket.
     You can create a new Eclipse project, and add all files in your src directory.